What Is a Tax Deferral?

 Tax deferral vs. tax exemption

 Tax-exempt account contributions are after-tax dollars, meaning withdrawals are tax-free.
-Tax-exempt accounts provide future benefits, meaning there's no immediate tax advantage.
+There’s no immediate tax advantage to tax-exempt accounts, as they provide future benefits.
 Examples of tax-exempt accounts are Roth IRA and Roth 401(k).

 Tax-exempt accounts are ideal for young adults since they're in the early stages of their professional lives and their tax brackets are low.
 As they advance in their careers, their tax brackets increase.
 Tax-exempt accounts allow them to access investment and capital growth without tax concerns.